Social Security Number (SSN)

 What is a Social Security Number?

 A Social Security Number (SSN) is a unique identifier used to track payments from work, tax withholding and benefits.
 Students with F-1 or J-1 student visa status must obtain an (SSN) for employment.
+Once received, an SSN is connected only to you, is permanent and does not change, and does not expire.
 Students who do not plan to work while studying are not eligible to receive an SSN.

 However, an SSN is NOT work authorization.
 By itself, it does not grant students any kind of authorization.
 This page provides the basic steps to apply for an SSN.
 It assumes that you already have the appropriate work authorization.